aedoardo1990/Gagarin/README.md

 ### Browser Testing

-The Website was tested on Google Chrome, Microsoft Edge, Safari, and Firefox with no issues.
-It works very well and with no issues on Google and Microsoft Edge.
+The Website was tested on Google Chrome, Microsoft Edge, Firefox and Safari.
+It works very well and with no issues on Google Chrome and Microsoft Edge.

-On Firefox the programm works very well, but emojis are not displayed fully.
+On Firefox the programm works pretty well, but emojis are not displayed fully.

 Red star emoji - Firefox